FirmwGuy/CEP/docs/L0_KERNEL/L0-TUNING-NOTES.md

 **Read side**

 * The reader **stages** per‑transaction work until it sees a CONTROL commit, then applies all stages atomically.
-For chunked data, the reader verifies **offset continuity** and optional **payload hash** (FNV‑1a + DT/size fingerprint) — hashing costs are proportional to payload size, so avoid enabling hashes on very large streams if not needed .
+For flat frames this payload hash is BLAKE3-based; the legacy chunk stream still verifies **offset continuity** and optional **payload hash** (FNV‑1a + DT/size fingerprint) — hashing costs are proportional to payload size, so avoid enabling hashes on very large streams if not needed .

 **Tuning tips**